Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Results

 In maximum-likelihood parametric G-computation, variability ratios are generally very close to one.
 In Bayesian parametric G-computation, variability ratios are generally close to one but are slightly above it in some scenarios with $N=600$ (1.05 and 1.052 with moderate and poor covariate overlap, respectively).
 This suggests some overestimation of the empirical standard error by the model standard errors.
 On the other hand, MIM displays some underestimation of variability by the model standard errors.
 This is more pronounced under the smallest sample size, with variability ratios of 0.93 and 0.921 for moderate and poor overlap, respectively.
 The underestimation is likely due to the normality assumptions used to derive the model standard errors --- the posterior distribution of $\Delta_{10}^{(2)}$ is assumed to be normal in the derivation of the combining rules, and low sample sizes may break the normality assumption.

 \paragraph{Randomization validity}

-The empirical coverage rate should be approximately equal to the nominal coverage rate, in this case 0.95 for 95\% interval estimates, to obtain appropriate type I error rates for testing a ``no effect'' null hypothesis.
+From a frequentist viewpoint,\cite{neyman1934two} 95\% interval estimates are randomization-valid if these are guaranteed to include the true treatment effect 95\% of the time.
+Namely, the empirical coverage rate should be approximately equal to the nominal coverage rate, in this case 0.95 for 95\% interval estimates, to obtain appropriate type I error rates for testing a ``no effect'' null hypothesis.
 Theoretically, the empirical coverage rate is statistically significantly different to 0.95 if, roughly, it is less than 0.94 or more than 0.96, assuming 2,000 independent simulations per scenario.
 These values differ by approximately two standard errors from the nominal coverage rate.
 Poor coverage rates are a decomposition of both the bias and the standard error used to compute the Wald-type interval estimates.
 In the simulation scenarios, none of the methods lead to overly conservative inferences but there are some issues with undercoverage.

 Empirical coverage rates for MAIC are significantly different from the advertised nominal coverage rate in three scenarios.
 In the three, the coverage rate is below 0.94 (empirical coverage rates of 0.938, 0.93 and 0.916).
 The last two of these occur in scenarios with poor covariate overlap, with the latter corresponding to the smallest effective sample size after weighting ($N=200$).
 This is the scenario which integrates the two most important determinants of small-sample bias, in which MAIC has exhibited discernible bias.
 In this case, undercoverage is bias-induced.
 On the other hand, in our previous simulation study,\cite{remiro2020methods} undercoverage was induced by the robust sandwich variance underestimating standard errors.